luhuiwang/nosql/README.md

 ## 2. Redis
 ```
 docker exec -it redis /bin/bash -c redis-cli

+# Or use the command to avoid problems while using "git for windows"
+docker exec -it redis //bin/bash -c redis-cli
 ```

 ## 3. MongoDB
 ```
 docker exec -it mongo /bin/bash -c mongo

+# Or use the command to avoid problems while using "git for windows"
+docker exec -it mongo //bin/bash -c mongo
 ```

 ## 4. Cassandra
 ```
 docker exec -it cassandra /bin/bash -c cqlsh

+# Or use the command to avoid problems while using "git for windows"
+docker exec -it cassandra //bin/bash -c cqlsh
 ```

 ## 5. HBase